 From the mosque, we headed for Bibi-Khanym, but on the way, we were lured into a local marketplace, or bazaar, as they call it here.
 The bazaar was full of dried fruits, nuts, Turkish delight, and especially halva!
 I have wanted to try halva since I saw the movie The Prophet for the first time.
 You can walk, taste and shop!
 We bought a bag of halva and Turkish delight with pistachios!

-Strengthened by tasting excellent halva, nuts and dried fruit, we headed to the next mosque.
+We headed to the next mosque, strengthened by tasting excellent halva, nuts and dried fruit.
 Its size took my breath away.
 Not surprisingly, in the Middle Ages Bibi-Khanym was the largest mosque in the world.
-The oldest Qur’an in the world was once preserved here and is now located in Tashkent.
+The oldest Qur’an in the world was once preserved here and is now in Tashkent.

 We spent almost an hour absorbing the atmosphere and, of course, taking pictures.
 I always regret Lee having to wait for me all the time.